Multiple Myeloma Treatment Advances: Five Things to Know

 Medically Reviewed By: Omar Nadeem, MD, and Paul G. Richardson, MD

-For patients with multiple myeloma, an incurable cancer that affects blood plasma cells, there are many new options for treatment that are producing better, and increasingly long-lasting outcomes.
+For patients with multiple myeloma, a treatable but incurable cancer that affects blood plasma cells, there are many new options for treatment that are producing better, and increasingly long-lasting outcomes.
 Approved options include immunomodulatory drugs, proteasome inhibitors and monoclonal antibodies.
-More recently, immunotherapies such as CAR T-cell therapies and bispecific antibodies for patients with relapsed disease not responding to current treatment are showing great promise.
+More recently, immunotherapies such as CAR T-cell therapies and bispecific antibodies have been approved.

 There also are therapies under investigation that show similar promise for patients with relapsed/refractory multiple myeloma, newly diagnosed multiple myeloma, and a pre-cancerous condition called smoldering myeloma, with a beneficial impact felt across the whole spectrum of disease.

 “This is a very encouraging time for our patients,” says Paul G. Richardson, MD, clinical program leader and director of clinical research at the Jerome Lipper Multiple Myeloma Center at Dana-Farber.
-“We have many novel agents to work with, but we still have much more work to do because myeloma remains a difficult-to-treat disease.
-There is an increasing population of patients benefitting from novel therapies and enjoying prolonged disease control, but in subset of about a third overall who have high-risk disease, durable control and prolonged remissions can be very hard to achieve.”
+“We have many new medicines to work with, but we still have much more work to do because myeloma remains a difficult-to-treat disease with important subsets of patients who fare less well, despite significantly improved survival overall.”

 A microscopic view of a slide showing multiple myeloma cells.